prathamesh66/Image_Gallary/README.md

 * Project Description

 The Image Gallery project is a visually appealing web application that showcases a collection of images in a grid layout.
 Each image is accompanied by a caption that appears with a smooth transition effect when hovered over.
-This project demonstrates how to utilize HTML, CSS, and responsive design techniques to create an interactive and engaging user experience.
+This project demonstrates how to utilize HTML, CSS, and responsive design techniques to create an interactive and engaging user experience..

 * Features